scintill/vince/README.md

 * VNC password authentication
 * One connection can be selected as a screensaver.
 If the system screensaver is set to the Vince channel, that connection will be opened when the screensaver starts.

+## Installing

+Navigate to [https://my.roku.com/add/Vince](https://my.roku.com/add/Vince) in your browser, and log in using the Roku account associated with your device(s).
+Follow the directions, and Vince should appear on your homescreen.

+## Usage

+The menus are hopefully intuitive.
+When you have a connection open, press the "OK" button on your remote to toggle zooming the screen.
+While zoomed, use the arrow buttons to pan around.
+Press "OK" again to zoom out.
+Press "back" or "left" to exit the connection.

 ## Building

 Currently the build relies on a Roku-provided Makefile with no explicit license.
 See the comment at the bottom of `Makefile` for the URL to that file, download it, and run `make` to build the zip, then [sideload it](https://developer.roku.com/en-ca/docs/developer-program/getting-started/developer-setup.md).